-IMPORTANT: If you select the Delete File Copies from Disk After Successful Backup to (i) Tape option, RMAN deletes the recovery files in the FRA even if the backup job fails.
+i IMPORTANT: If you select the Delete File Copies from Disk After Successful Backup to NetVault Backup Media Manager option, RMAN deletes the recovery files in the FRA even if the backup job fails.
 Therefore, ensure that the option selected for Incomplete Backup of ALL Items Selected includes retaining a backup saveset to ensure that the backup to disk can still be restored.

-Selecting the Backup Destination of Disk (Backup to FRA) is not supported for External Configuration Files or Parameter Files that are manually input on the Add (or Edit) Oracle Database dialog box.
+Selecting the Backup Destination of Disk (Backup to FRA) is not supported for External Configuration Files or Parameter Files that are manually input on the Add, or Edit, Oracle Database dialog box.
 This is not supported because the FRA is a portion of disk managed by Oracle.
-External Configuration Files and Parameter Files that are manually input on the Add (or Edit) Oracle Database dialog box are backed up through Plug-in for FileSystem functionality.
+External Configuration Files and Parameter Files that are manually input on the Add, or Edit, Oracle Database dialog box are backed up through Plug-in for FileSystem functionality.